Ethos and Values

 Our Safeguarding Commitment

 At Brannel School we are committed to ensuring that our students and staff are protected from abuse and harm.
 We take this commitment very seriously and follow expected duties and guidelines to recognise, report and follow up any evidence of abuse.
-For more information, please view our safeguarding policies, contact our Designated Safeguarding Lead (Mr Cooper, Assistant Headteacher) or speak to a member of staff.
+For more information, please view our safeguarding policies, contact our Designated Safeguarding Lead (Mr Richards, Assistant Headteacher) or speak to a member of staff.